Wednesday, 8 September 2010

 "Was he pointing the camera at us then?"
 Bod asked Jo.

-We finished our lunch in gratifying sunshine and then started off once more, turning north on the road.
-By now, the views west across the valley were of the Eglwyseg tributary of the River Dee and the hills beyond.
-We passed two farms, one of which was called Rock Farm, and climbed another rise in the road.
-This brought us to Bryn Goleu gulley and what I can only describe as an impressive slab of rock.
-Limestone scree poured forward from what appeared to be the beginning bulk of Eglwyseg Mountain.
-Rock climbers must use this rock-face a lot when they are being death-defying and stupid, because there were signs warning them not to climb at certain times of the year, due to nesting jackdaws and kestrels.
-With the sheer rock wall, the loose, sharp-edged scree and the scattered boulders, the whole place looked like a scene from The Planet of the Apes movie.
-I found myself constantly playing catch-up with the other two as I stopped to film each splendid vista that appeared between rows of trees or around the shoulder of Eglwyseg Mountain.
+We finished lunch in gratifying sunshine and turned north.
+The views west across the valley were now of the Eglwyseg tributary of the Dee and the hills beyond.
+We passed Rock Farm and another, climbed a road to Bryn Goleu gulley and found ourselves before an impressive slab of limestone.
+Scree poured forward from the bulk of Eglwyseg Mountain.
+Signs warned rock climbers not to ascend at certain times of year due to nesting jackdaws and kestrels — which confirmed that rock climbers were indeed making use of this face, presumably during their periodic spells of being death-defying and stupid.
+With the sheer rock wall, the loose sharp-edged scree and the scattered boulders, the whole place looked like a scene from Planet of the Apes.
+I kept falling behind as I stopped to film each vista that appeared.

-We were now working our way across definite scree slope which, according to my book, could present with dangerous footing during wet or misty conditions.
-I contemplated the long spill of fractured rock that made up the slope of the scree bank below me.
-If I slipped, I ruminated, it would probably be quite a while before I came to rest in a bloodied heap.
-I progressed and my boots kicked little shoals of flat rock down the slope, where they mingled with countless others in a bone-like and curiously musical rattle.
-I continued to pass around the might of Eglwyseg and caught up with Bod and Jo at yet another splendid sight.
+We were working our way across definite scree slope now — dangerous in wet or misty conditions, according to my book.
+I contemplated the long spill of fractured rock below me and reasoned that if I slipped it would probably be quite some time before I came to rest in a bloodied heap.
+My boots kicked little shoals of flat stone down the slope as I went, where they joined countless others with a bone-like, curiously musical rattle.

-“How much tape have you got left?” enquired Bod.
+"How much tape have you got left?"
+Bod asked.

 "Five minutes.
 But I have another tape."

-All-in-all, we crossed three separate areas of scree; broad, flat and with just our narrow ribbon of track to take us forward.
-At one point, the path undulated through a line of trees.
-Bod and Jo had left me behind again and I found myself presented with an upper route and a lower one.
-I stopped, indecisive.
-Which one had they taken?
-I dithered for several seconds before making a choice, which turned out to be the correct one.
-This was Offa’s Dyke; the correct route was the one which went upwards.
-At one point, I had to stop to put in the fresh tape for the video camera and during this, managed to put my hand down on a clump of thistles.
-A few spines immediately disappeared into a couple of fingers on my right hand and there they had to stay, as I didn’t have time to attend to them.
-Luckily, Jo had waited for me some way ahead and we all met World’s End together, which is about as dramatic a statement as you can make.
+We crossed three separate areas of scree in total.
+At one point the path undulated through a line of trees and Bod and Jo had left me behind.
+I found myself presented with an upper route and a lower one and dithered for several seconds before choosing.
+This was Offa's Dyke — the correct route was the one that went upward.
+I put in the fresh tape, managed to put my hand down on a clump of thistles in the process and drove several spines into my fingers, where they would have to stay for now.
+Jo had waited ahead and we all arrived at World's End together, which is about as dramatic a statement as you can make.

-We began to climb north on what was now the Minera road.
-This was a very steep haul with conifer plantations on both sides and banks of ferns immediately around us, bringing us eventually alongside the Cyrn-y-Brain moors.
-Conversation had been fairly muted as we had saved our breath to deal with the steep road, but as it levelled out we began to chat a little more freely as we strode abreast in a little trio of grime and sweat-stains.
-As we turned left and walked onto the moor itself, our conversation dried up again.
+We began climbing north on the Minera road — a steep haul between conifer plantations and banks of ferns, bringing us eventually alongside the Cyrn-y-Brain moors.
+Conversation had been mostly absent as we saved our breath, but levelled out enough to talk again as we walked abreast in a trio of grime and sweat-stains.
+We turned left onto the moor and conversation dried up again.

-Bod and I walked ahead and encountered two walkers coming in the opposite direction.
-The lead walker smiled and greeted us pleasantly in passing.
-His companion, giving us a fleeting impression of curly hair and square-framed glasses, briefly switched on a box-like grin that seemed to hold no emotion and was as quickly doused.
-Occasionally, the moor dried out in random patches and the board walks weren’t required as we marched along an earthen track.
-We actually crossed the Cyrn-y-Brain moor in fairly quick time and came to rest on the edge of Llandegla forest.
-Bod and I had a quick drink and waited for Jo to catch up and then we all plunged into a conifer plantation, growing on what was formerly also moorland, for the long descent towards Llandegla.
-Jo lapsed behind again and caught up with us as we began to encounter some deciduous trees.
-He asked us if we’d seen the ‘bear print’ in the forest mud.
-Some degree of silence greeted this statement, but Jo insisted that the print had been massive and wished that he’d taken a photo of it with his phone.
+Bod and I walked ahead and encountered two walkers coming the opposite way.
+The lead one greeted us pleasantly.
+His companion, giving a fleeting impression of curly hair and square-framed glasses, briefly switched on a box-like grin that seemed to contain no actual emotion before extinguishing it.
+We crossed the moor in fairly quick time and came to rest at the edge of Llandegla Forest.
+Bod and I had a quick drink and waited for Jo, then we all plunged into a conifer plantation growing on what had formerly also been moorland, descending toward Llandegla.
+Jo fell behind again and caught up as deciduous trees began to appear.
+He asked whether we had seen the bear print in the forest mud.
+A degree of silence greeted this.
+Jo insisted the print had been enormous and wished he had photographed it.

-The track took us on, into more conifers which were atmospherically back-lit by the westering sun.
+The track continued into conifers atmospherically backlit by the westering sun.
 Bod found a large scallop of bright orange fungi.

-“Yeah – you take first bite and I’ll watch you for a while.”
+"Take the first bite and I'll watch you for a while," I replied.

 Recovery: The wonderful Hand House, Llandegla ....

-This lady was great.
-She was 80 years old and had a tendency to lurch about the place, courtesy of a hip held together by pins from a recent operation.
-Post-snack, she made Bod feel guilty by showing him his room for the night by crawling up the final flight of stairs on her hands and knees.
-She also told us that we would be given a lift to the most local pub (The Plough) so that we could eat properly and slake our mighty thirsts.
-After The Stanton House Inn, Hand House, Llandegla, was a fertile valley of love and compassion.
-This lady’s husband introduced himself, too.
-He was a gifted musician and had an air of being totally laid back and at peace with himself.
+This lady was eighty years old and had a tendency to lurch about the place, courtesy of a hip held together by pins from a recent operation.
+After our snack, she made Bod feel comprehensively guilty by showing him his room for the night by crawling up the final flight of stairs on her hands and knees.
+She also told us we would be given a lift to the most local pub — The Plough — to eat properly and slake our considerable thirsts.

-Jo and I shared a room tonight again.
-It was lovely and oozed comfort.
-The beds, I noticed in passing, were awash with cushions.
-We unpacked and Jo then used his phone, so I took the opportunity to bath first, sinking blissfully into hot and bath foam-scented water.
-I got in and out quickly, mindful that Jo would want to have a bath before we went out.
-The little oasis of indolence that we had found ourselves in was, for me, briefly ruined when I used body spray and discovered that I had tender ‘friction’ areas on my butt from walking.
+Her husband introduced himself too — a gifted musician with an air of being entirely at peace with himself and the world.
+Jo and I were sharing a room that was lovely and oozed comfort.
+Cushions were abundant.
+We unpacked and Jo took out his phone, so I seized the opportunity to bathe first, sinking blissfully into hot, foam-scented water.
+I got in and out quickly, mindful that Jo would want his turn before we went out.
+The oasis was briefly ruined when I applied body spray and discovered tender friction areas on my posterior from the week's walking.
 I was forced to leap around the bathroom until the ferocity had died down.
-As an unhappy prologue to this, I had to apply Vaseline liberally to the affected area for the rest of the week’s walking.
-I guess the miles were finally taking some toll.
+As an unwelcome postscript, I would have to apply Vaseline liberally to the affected region for the remainder of the week.
+The miles were finally taking their toll.

-Once ready, we all left for The Plough at seven-thirty.
-Who should we meet within its walls but The Four Walkers?
-Happy greetings were exchanged and then we busily got down to the business of bull-shitting each other on the feats of our walking day.
+We left for The Plough at half past seven.
+Who should we find inside but the Four Walkers?
+Happy greetings were exchanged and then we got down to the business of comprehensively bullshitting each other about the day's walking.

 "So — you're being a wuss, then?" she asked, sweetly.

-Chastened, I got her to serve me a Laphroig whisky just before we summoned a taxi to take us home.
-The fact that this only cost us £1.00 each was a pleasant surprise, although the taxi driver seemed to take a dislike to one of the slightly merry Four Walkers, although he was fine with the three of us.
+Chastened, I got her to serve me a Laphroaig whisky just before we summoned a taxi home.
+The taxi cost us a pound each, which was a pleasant surprise, though the driver seemed to take a particular dislike to one of the slightly merry Four Walkers and was rather less warm with him than with the three of us.

-We all turned in quickly once back at Hand House.
-Jo and I chatted for quite a while about religion and our beliefs and it was about midnight before we settled.
+Back at Hand House, Jo and I talked for quite a while about religion and our respective beliefs.
+It was about midnight before we settled down to sleep.

 Daily Tweets